-In 2015 various infrastructure maintenance and administrative tasks were performed.
+In 2016 various infrastructure maintenance and administrative tasks were performed.
 Flushing was completed.
-Osgood tank rehab has started and one well was redeveloped.
-The U.V. disinfection system in West Sterling was upgraded.
+Osgood tank rehab was completed and one well was redeveloped.
+The U.V. disinfection system at West Sterling and Route 12 were serviced.

 II.
 SOURCE WATER PROTECTION